| 2006: fremdeles er det noen som sier at Armour Thyroid varierer i styrke,

 Men:

-From: SHEILATURNE1 Jan-16 10:10 am
+From: SHEILATURNE1 Jan-16 10:10 am To: ALL

 The previous information I have now found out is not necessarily true.